meilisearch/documentation/learn/advanced/asynchronous_updates.md

 ## Terminate MeiliSearch while a task is being processed

-Terminating a MeiliSearch instance in the middle of an update is completely safe and will never adversely affect the database.
+**Terminating a MeiliSearch instance in the middle of an update is completely safe** and will never adversely affect the database

 MeiliSearch's asynchronous tasks are <clientGlossary word="atomic"/>.
 This means that all operations concerning a specific task are bundled in one transaction.
-If any of those operations fails or if the transaction is interrupted before reaching its end, nothing is committed to the database.
+If any of those operations fails or is interrupted before reaching its end, nothing is committed to the database.

-You can use the `status` field returned by [the update route](/reference/api/updates.md) to determine if a process has been committed to an instance or not.

-What happens to an update request when MeiliSearch is terminated changes slightly depending on the request's `status`:
+What happens to an update task when MeiliSearch is terminated changes depending on the request's `status`:

-- `enqueued`: if MeiliSearch is killed and then restarted, the task will remain enqueued and be processed eventually
+- `enqueued`: the task will remain enqueued and will be processed as usual
-- `processing`: if MeiliSearch is killed, there will be no consequences, since no part of the task has been committed to the database.
+- `processing`: there will be no consequences, since no part of the task has been committed to the database.
 After restarting, MeiliSearch will treat the task as `enqueued`
-- `processed`: this request was successfully completed and has been permanently added to the instance.
-If MeiliSearch is terminated, there will be no data loss
+- `processed`: there will be no data loss since the request was successfully completed
 - `failed`: the update failed and nothing has been added to the database

+You can use [the update route](/reference/api/updates.md) to determine an update's `status`.

 ### Example

 Suppose you have use the update documents endpoint to add 100 documents in one batch to MeiliSearch.

-If you terminate the instance after 99 documents have successfully been added, then none of the 100 documents will be present in the dataset when you restart MeiliSearch.
-The same is true if the 100th document raises an error.
-Either all documents are added, or none are.
+If you terminate the instance after 99 documents have been successfully added, none of the 100 documents will be present in the dataset when you restart MeiliSearch.
+The same is true if the 100th document raises an error. **Either all documents are added, or none are.***